8 ways to survive holiday meals so you won’t have to diet after the New Year

 1. Eat slowly and enjoy your food.
 Don’t wolf it all down in two minutes.
 If you’ve truly savored that turkey, those potatoes, and the rest of it, chances are you won’t be reaching for more unless you’re truly still hungry.

-And about those mashed potatoes… have some, just go easy on the butter or apply a smattering of gravy.
+And about those mashed potatoes… have some, just go easy on the butter or apply only a smattering of gravy.
 Better to eat them than to feel deprived later on, which will only lead to overeating after the fact.

 Peak Golden Oil